120

 Business and Law Major at St. Mary’s University

-Operating in an ever-expanding environment of federal, state and administrative regulations, organizations have a significant interest in recruiting and retaining employees who are familiar with statutes regarding topics such as corporate formation and formalities, contract law, commercial paper, legal procedure, payroll and employment law, entrepreneurship, risk management, personal injury, business succession planning, tort law, products liability, business communication, compliance, identity theft, corporate intelligence, cybersecurity, negotiation, and insider trading, as well as the corresponding tax consequences of each.
+Operating in an ever-expanding environment of federal, state and administrative regulations, organizations have a significant interest in recruiting and retaining employees who are familiar with topics such as contract law, commercial paper, legal procedure, payroll and employment law, entrepreneurship, product liability, personal injury, business communication, compliance, identity theft, insider trading, corporate intelligence, negotiation, corporate formation and formalities and the corresponding tax consequences of each.

 • Degree Plan

-The B.B.A. in Business and Law at St. Mary’s requires 120 credit hours in order to graduate.
+The B.B.A. in Business and Law at St. Mary’s requires 120 credit hours in order to graduate, including courses from the Greehey School of Business and St. Mary’s School of Law.

 Course highlights include: